 10. Inspire with motivational quotes & pics

 Why upload a regular old photo when you could frame out your pic in a beautiful halo of graphics?
 You consider that for a bit, but meanwhile we’re going for graphics.

 Create this look in PicMonkey with paint smears and drops (Graphics > Design) in the background, then apply your photo as a texture to a torn paper overlay (Graphics > Design > Ripped Paper) to present the image in an extra special way.

 11. List what’s good with a top 10 post

 Remember that one time when we talked about the Facebook Carousel Ad format a few paragraphs ago?
 When you can use 2-10 photos to make a multiple-image post in Facebook, why rely on just one pic when you have, like, eight new products to introduce?
 Carousel ad posts are perfect for presenting a number of goods, ideas, or for demonstrating multiple steps or product features.

 Create this look in PicMonkey by applying a photo filter from the Effects tab.
-Try Urbane or Dusk for a moody look.
-Let your letters breath a little by using the Letter spacing slider in the Text palette.
+Try Orton for an appetizing boosted color filter.
+Let your letters circle up by using the curved text effect in the Text palette.